toksdotdev/Money-To-Words-Converter/README.md

 # Money To Words Converter
-A php library that helps onvetr any money value in digit to its corresponging word
+A php library that helps onvetr any money value in digit to its corresponging sentences

 # Usage
 ```php